PGScatalog/pgsc_calc/docs/index.rst

 .. tip:: To enable these optional steps, see :ref:`ancestry`

-See `Features under development`_ section for information about planned updates.
+See `Current development focus`_ section for information about planned updates.

 The workflow relies on open source scientific software, including: